 Best time of year to visit Nosy Be

-Underwater visibility is best during the dry season, and whale sharks are most plentiful in September through December.
+Underwater visibility is best during the dry season, and whale sharks are most plentiful from September through December.